 Firstly, they have got a delegated ‘planner.’

 “Oh, she plans the whole lot to the tee!
-She suits each outfit of hers together with her footwear, and he or she packs 5 of hers and mine … I am inspired at her lists, her ticks, and crosses.”
+She suits each outfit of hers together with her footwear, and she packs 5 of hers and mine … I am inspired by her lists, her ticks, and crosses.”

 Secondly, they have mastered the art of compromise (critical).

-Dee agrees; it’s far more peaceful now that she packs for the both of them.
+Dee agrees; it’s far more peaceful now that she packs for both of them.

-Lastly, they have the same precise travel style commonplace – you spot, it seems the newlyweds both share a rare urge for food for adrenalin.
+Lastly, they have the same precise travel style, commonplace – you spot, it seems the newlyweds both share a rare urge for food for adrenaline.

-To provide you with an instance, following their 2017 nuptials, the couple launched into an “adventurous honeymoon,” visiting around New Zealand’s South Island and partaking in thrill-searching for sports like bungee leaping and jet boating.
+To provide you with an instance, following their 2017 nuptials, the couple launched into an “adventurous honeymoon,” visiting around New Zealand’s South Island and partaking in thrill-seeking sports like bungee jumping and jet boating.

-But do not anticipate smooth cruising all the manner – the Indian-born Aussies may supplement each other well.
-However, they may be the first to confess they may be now not proof against the bizarre on-the-avenue hiccup.
+But do not anticipate smooth cruising all the way – the Indian-born Aussies may supplement each other well.
+However, they may be the first to confess they may not now be proof against the bizarre on-the-avenue hiccup.